zhiwen10/YE-et-al-2023-spirals/README.md

 The preprocessing workflows are described in `pipline1/2/3/4.m` files in the root folder; while the figure plotting functions are organized in the `figure1/2/3/4.m` files.

-The preprocessing workflows (`pipline1/2/3/4.m`) sometimes take a long time to run, with results saved in data folder.
+The preprocessing workflows (`pipline1/2/3/4.m`) sometimes take a long time to run.
+Therefore, the results of the preprocessing steps are saved in data folder, ahead of time.
-The figure ploting functions (`figure1/2/3/4.m`) use preprocessed data to generate final plots.
+The figure ploting functions (`figure1/2/3/4.m`) use preprocessed data to generate final plots within minutes, after specifying the root data folder.

 ## Spiral detection algorithm
 The main functions for spiral detection are listed in the beginning of `pipeline1_spirals.m`,